 Regulations and Procedures

 Anyone participating in the California crab season is required to abide by state regulations regarding the crab fisheries and crab trap requirements.
-Anglers under the age of 16 are required to have a California fishing license to go crabbing, yet some fishing piers can be fished without a license.
+Anglers 16 years of age or older are required to have a California fishing license to go crabbing, yet some fishing piers can be fished without a license.

 Crabs may be brought to the surface to be measured, but any undersized crabs must be released immediately into the water.
 Undersize crabs may not be retained or placed in any type of holding device.